-The best feeling lotions on the skin in our tests include Babyganics, Puracy Baby Lotion, and Eucerin Baby Eczema Relief Body Cream, all of which absorb quickly without excessive rubbing and feel soft and smooth with no stickiness or residue.
-They also didn't give any cooling or burning sensations for testers in our review.
-The Puracy lotion includes lavender and grapefruit extracts and could irritate your skin if it is dry, burned, or cracked, but we didn't experience this.
+The best feeling lotions on the skin in our tests include Babyganics, Puracy Baby Lotion and Eucerin Baby Eczema Relief Body Cream, both of which absorb quickly without excessive rubbing and they feel soft and smooth with no stickiness or residue.
+They also didn't give any cooling or burning sensations for testers in our tests.
+The Puracy lotion includes lavender and grapefruit extracts and could irritate skin if it is dry, burned, or cracked, but we didn't experience this.
 We recommend a patch test with any lotion you choose to be safe.

-The worst feeling baby lotions were the Cetaphil Baby Daily Lotion.
-This lotion is initially thin and slippery but dries to a sticky consistency that feels like a residue is left on your skin.
-Baby Dove and Burt's Bees, Nourishing Baby Lotion are also sticky after absorption.
-On the bright side, they didn't result in a burning sensation like Johnson's Baby Moisturizing Pink Baby Lotion and Earth Mama Calming Lavender Baby Lotiondid for some of our testers.
+The worst feeling option in our tests is the Cetaphil Baby Daily Lotion.
+This lotion is initially thin and slippery and then dries to a sticky substance that feels somewhat like a filmy residue is left on your skin.
+Baby Dove and Burt's Bees, Nourishing Baby Lotion are also sticky after you rub them in.
+On the bright side, they didn't result in a burning sensation during our tests like Johnson's Baby Moisturizing Pink Baby Lotion and Earth Mama Calming Lavender Baby Lotion did for some of our testers.

 The takeaway?
 You should do a lotion patch test on your little one before you smear it everywhere.
 Using the lotion on yourself might provide some information, but everyone is different, and baby skin is often more sensitive, so it won't be all the information you need.
 Lotions with no fragrance felt better over time, and those that left skin feeling soft and smooth were preferable to our testers than those that left a sticky residue.

-Your baby will come into contact with multiple chemicals every day.
-Some studies indicate an average of up to 60 chemicals a day!
+Your baby will inevitably come into contact with various chemicals every day.
+Some studies indicate a potential average of up to 60 chemicals a day!
 According to the Environmental Working Group non-profit corporation, a group committed to healthier living:

 We've reviewed many of the most popular baby lotion options on the market, and some of them include questionable ingredients we don't like.
 When looking for products for your little one from body wash to lotions, the EWG has some tips to help find the safest option.